matthewchivers/dodl/README.md

 # dodl

 `dodl` is a command-line tool for creating structured documents quickly and effortlessly.
 With a few simple comamnds, `dodl` generates documents and automatically organises them in appropriate directories, using templates you define.

+`dodl` supports standard plaintext documents such as `.txt` and `.md` (markdown).

 ### What Problem Does `dodl` Solve?

 Creating structured documents can be time-consuming.
 Setting up folders, creating filenames, and ensuring consistent formatting takes effort. `dodl` automates these repetitive tasks, so you can focus directly on writing and getting work done.

 Explore `dodl` today and simplify your workflow.
 For questions or suggestions, please open an issue on [GitHub](https://github.com/matthewchivers/dodl).

 ## Get Started